viebel/blog.klipse.tech/_posts/2017-01-25-tiny-compiler-transformer.md

 }
 ~~~

-Then the transformed AST will be:
+will be transformed in a AST like that:

 ~~~javascript
 {